List of banks in Australia: Authorised Deposit-taking Institutions (Australian-owned and foreign-owned)

+Retail banking in Australia ranked by total assets (2024 – Q1 2025)

+The following is a list of authorised deposit-taking institutions.

 Restricted ADIs (Restricted Authorised Deposit-taking Institutions)

 Restricted ADIs are newly licensed ADIs within Australia.
 Restricted ADIs have the same obligations as full ADIs, but are restricted to only taking a total of $2 million of customer deposits during their restricted period.
 To protect these deposits, Restricted ADIs are required to hold a minimum of $3 million of prudential capital, as well as a $1 million resolution reserve to resolving any legal matters (or government costs for invoking the Financial Claims Scheme).

 Restricted ADIs have a two-year period to transition to being an unrestricted ADI (e.g. a full bank).
 This two-year period is designed to allow Restricted ADIs to build their systems and test them with a limited number of customers (less than 100).
 Once ready, the Restricted ADI can apply to APRA for the removal of restrictions, with the ADI then allowed to offer services to the general public.

+There are currently no restricted ADIs in Australia.
+The most recent restricted ADIs were as follows:

+On 30 July 2025, APRA announced a review of the licensing pathways for new Australian banks.
+This consultation process runs to 31 October 2025, and includes a review of whether the Restricted ADI licensing pathway should be retained.
+APRA noted in their published discussion paper: